 |English||Traditional Tagalog Translations||Formal Filipino Translations||Spanish Counterparts|

 The Philippines is the home of over 111 dialects.
-The translations from the first column contain the basic Tagalog colors that are taught in schools.
+The translations from the first column contain the basic colors in Tagalog that are taught in schools.
 In the third column we also have the translations that are recently included in the UP Diksiyonaryong Filipino- a Filipino dictionary, maintained and updated by the top university in the Philippines, which contains the oldest, newest, and colloquial forms of Filipino words.

 As of writing, the words from the third column are considered as poetic ways by which you can say the traditional Tagalog colors.
 Additionally, these words originated from different places in the Philippines.
 Here are some examples: